-Use this List of Great Writing Prompts in Your High School Classroom ( or elsewhere!)— A unique list of 35 thought-provoking writing prompts especially for high school students.
+Use this List of Great Writing Prompts in Your High School Classroom ( or elsewhere!)— A unique list of 35 thought-provoking writing and journal prompts especially for high school students.
 These prompts dig a little deeper than most so check them out today!

 The high school years are a confusing time—because it’s the first time when teens really begin to establish who they are, figure out what they believe, and find their places in the world.